Netherlands national baseball team: Players

 The Dutch Caribbean has very strong baseball traditions.
 A team from Willemstad, Curaçao, "Liga Pabou" won the 2004 Little League World Series and was runner-up in 2005.
-Each territory has its own baseball federation, and in the past the Netherlands Antilles and Aruba have fielded its own team in international competitions.
+Each territory has its own baseball federation, and in the past, the Netherlands Antilles and Aruba have fielded their own teams in international competitions.
 In recent years, however, players from the Dutch Caribbean have played on the national team of the Netherlands itself, alongside players from continental Europe and a handful of Americans of Dutch descent, resulting in a team with a stronger concentration of talent.
-For example, Richie Palacios and Joshua Palacios were born and raised in Brooklyn, New York, and Leon Boyd was born and raised in Canada, but all of them have played for the Netherlands national baseball team due to their having Dutch heritage.
+For example, Richie Palacios and Joshua Palacios were born and raised in Brooklyn, New York, and Leon Boyd was born and raised in Canada, but all of them have played for the Netherlands due to their having Dutch heritage.
 Since the 2013 World Baseball Classic, the Netherlands participates as the Kingdom of the Netherlands, the formal name of the sovereign state that includes both the Dutch Caribbean and the Netherlands proper.

-The following was the Netherlands 2013 World Baseball Classic squad.